bemafred/sky-omega-public/README.md

 - [The Last Interface](docs/sky-omega-last-interface.md) – For those preparing for the future.
 - [The Silence of Giants](docs/sky-omega-and-the-silence-of-giants.md) – Why we and no one else.

+- [Two Paths Singularity](docs/two-paths-singularity.md) – At the crossroads, do we have a map?

 ## 🌱 Invitation

 Sky Omega is early.
 But it is already real.